jxrmtron/STA_235_Fall_2021/README.md

 # STA-235-Fall-2021-LOL
 We have built this repository to house all the materials for the R sessions.
 You will be able to access the csv file, the R scripts for the individual R sessions, and the links to the R session recordings.

+Datasets: OldLOL.csv is for R sessions up through 10/10/2021.
+Once you reach Time Series, the dataset switches to LOL.csv

 R Session Links

 09/08/2021 - Linear and Multiple Regression Review